Single Point Mooring (SPM) Systems Explained: Types and Components

 Marine Breakaway Couplings

 Marine Breakaway Couplings (MBCs) provide emergency protection by automatically separating under excessive loading conditions.
+They help limit hose rupture, oil spills, equipment damage, and excessive structural loading.

 Types of Single Point Mooring Systems